 Teacher leaders and administrators can approach the process of change with meaningful, valid data about engagement.
 Estimations and conjectures about engagement can lead to arbitrary mandates by school leaders and high levels of resentment and dissent among faculty.
 With the IPI process, a well-designed plan for addressing engagement can unfold.
-For instance, a school may set a goal of achieving a specific level of higher-order/deeper engagement (Categories 5 and 6 combined) and establish action plans to move toward that goal in a steady progressive manner that reflect changes in engagement throughout the school year, not merely on those "data collection" days when profiles are developed.
-Such progress must be purposeful, effectively conceived and designed by faculty, and implemented with faculty support, all of which is viable when faculty are empowered to collect the data, lead the study of the data, develop meaning from the study of the data, and design plans to enhance engagement.
+For instance, a school may set a goal of achieving a specific level of higher-order/deeper engagement (Categories 5 and 6 combined) and establish action plans to move toward that goal in a steady course that reflects changes in engagement throughout the school year, not merely on those "data collection" days when profiles are developed.
+Such progress must be purposeful, effectively conceived and designed by faculty, and implemented with faculty support.
+The requirements become more readily viable when faculty are empowered to collect the data, lead the study of the data, develop meaning from the study of the data, and design plans to enhance engagement.

 A pre-designated benchmark of engagement levels enables principals and teacher leaders to more purposively, confidently, and competently attack lagging higher-order student engagement levels and rising levels of student disengagement.
 While the optimal level of total disengagement (Category 1) is, of course, zero percent, faculty members are also wise to appreciate the devastating effect that ballooning student disengagement levels can exact on both teacher morale and standardized achievement.
 Consider a level of 25% disengagement across a school.
 To attain such a level, the school (principals and teachers collectively) would have to have been asleep at the wheel for many school years.
-Such levels seldom occur in a short period of time, and commonly are the result of years of negligence, essentially educational malpractice.
+Instead, years of adrift instruction leaves students tuned out and turned off to learning.